vanderoffice/CA-Strategy/Executive Draft/operational-appendices.md

   - A.9 Rapid RFI² Operational Guide
   - A.10 Fellowship Program Curriculum
   - A.11 Breakthrough Fund Sustainability Model
+  - A.12 Labor Relations Strategy

 ---

 ## Appendix A: Sample Templates and Frameworks

+> **Appendix Summary:** This appendix contains 12 ready-to-use templates covering E3 position descriptions (A.1), data sharing agreements (A.2), OKRs (A.3), project stage-gates (A.4), procurement delegation (A.5-A.9), fellowship curriculum (A.10), fund sustainability modeling (A.11), and labor relations strategy (A.12).
+Templates are designed for immediate use with minimal customization.

 ### A.1 E3 Position Description Template